 Conducting regular surveys reveals hidden dangers to our organization’s health enabling us to take corrective action.
 Let’s look at one organization that recently conducted its first customer survey.
 The company, an operational endpoint security provider, outsourced their customer survey to the National Business Research Institute (NBRI), a leader in employee and customer research.
 The results of their first survey clearly showed that obtaining feedback from their customers was long overdue.
 When comparing the company’s overall performance in customer perceptions with other companies in their industry, their ranking was only at the 47th percentile; three percentiles below the national average.
 I do not know of any organization that strives to be “average” and a “below average” rating is certainly a great disappointment.

-Such abysmal results can not only be disheartening but they can also be overwhelming.
+Such abysmal results can be disheartening and also overwhelming.
 With such negative results, where does one begin to make improvements?
 What do you address first?
-Fortunately, the company was provided with a Root Cause Analysis (RCA) of their employee perceptions.
+Fortunately, the company was provided with a Root Cause Analysis (RCA) of their customer perceptions.
 The RCA is a statistical procedure that identifies one or a few survey items that are driving perceptions.
 The first RCA conducted revealed two drivers of overall customer satisfaction.
 They were: